mcauser/micropython-mlx90614/README.md

-# micropython-mlx90614
+# MLX90614

-MicroPython driver for MLX90614 IR temperature sensor
+A MicroPython library for interfacing with a MLX90614 IR temperature sensor.

+For full documentation see http://micropython-mlx90614.rtfd.io/.